EmiliosRichards/How-I-Adjusted-Garmin-GPS-Coordinates-using-Python/README.md

 As it turns out, the workout data could be remediated by accessing and adapting the corresponding TCX - Training Center XML - file.
 My goal was simple, download the xml file and find the affected tackpoints, create data that reflects true to facts coordinates, reupload, enjoy.
 Simple enough.

 The first step was to create correct route through an online map - this gave me details or all turning points. not a linear run, from one point to the next its straight.

+reversing the data points, (go into what code means and what i used and what i learned)

 next interpolation - why i need it, to evenly distrubute along the route -- wont cover now but good to mention another step would be required to create a more correct synergy of metrics (will provide later, pace vs distance calc)-- leads to step